jreed223/tip-calculator/README.md

-# Project Title
+# Tip Calculator

-Tip Calculator
+A simple calculator that calculates tip using user input.

 ## Description

-A simple calculator that calculates tip using user input.
 Using JavaFX, I created a GUI featuring input fields for the amount and number a guest, and a slider to select the desired tip percentage.
-Once all of the fields are filled the total cost, tip amount, and split cost are displayed.
+Once all of the fields are filled, the total cost, tip amount, and split cost is displayed.

 ## Getting Started